-Following overwhelmingly positive first weekend reception from critics and audiences, the film’s originally planned VOD/theatrical release was cancelled in favor of a theatrical-only release.
+Following overwhelmingly positive first weekend reception from critics and audiences, the film’s originally planned VOD/theatrical release was cancelled in favour of a theatrical-only release.
 The entire score by Rich Vreeland (“Disasterpeace”) was completed in less than three weeks.
-Disasterpeace recorded the score for the film because the director, David Robert Mitchell, was a huge fan of the video-game Fez (which Disasterpeace did the music for).
+Disasterpeace recorded the score for the film because the director, David Robert Mitchell, was a huge fan of the video game Fez (for which Disasterpeace did the music).

 The director David Robert Mitchell said in an interview that the ‘monster’ could potentially board a plane in order to follow the cursed person.
 He started writing the screenplay in 2011.
 David has cited the works of George A. Romero and John Carpenter as major influences on his style of filming and creative decisions on It Follows.